The Hand Embroidery of Lumban, Laguna

 Even children have learned to embroider from watching their elders sew.
 However, the community is facing a difficult challenge: keeping the youth interested to learn hand embroidery amid other interests and job opportunities.
 Fortunately, local education officials are taking steps to include the art of Lumban hand embroidery in the public school curriculum by 2020.

 The local authorities are also pushing to promote Lumban embroidery by conducting an annual celebration, the Burdang Lumban Festival, and sharing posts on social media.
 The festival is held every third week of September and features parades, pageants, and design competitions.
-Our Lumban Organza Blouse and Collared Organza Blouse are created by the Tablicos, one of the winners of the 2019 Burdang Lumban Festival.

 The fine work of Lumban embroiderers can be seen on clothing such as the Barong Tagalog and other Filipiniana attire, wedding gowns and veils, purses, shoes, handkerchiefs, tablecloths, coasters, and fans.